Your parental leave rights in New Zealand: A guide for employees

 Primary carer entitlements

-If you've worked for your employer for 12+ months (averaging at least 10 hours a week):
+If you've worked for your current employer for 12 months or more, averaging at least 10 hours a week:

 • 52 weeks of extended parental leave, including 26 weeks of primary carer leave

-If you've worked for your employer for 6-12 months (averaging at least 10 hours a week):
+If you've worked for your current employer for 6 months or more, averaging at least 10 hours a week:

 • 10 days of unpaid special leave for pregnancy-related reasons